Last updated 4/20/2022

-Live Streaming with ScoreCam can be a little confusing, especially if you don't have a lot of Live Streaming experience.
-After reading through this documentation, if you still have questions, please don't hesitate to reach out to us for help (From the ScoreCam app, select Settings, scroll all the way to the bottom and select Send Feedback/Bug Report).
+After reading through this documentation, if you still have questions, please don't hesitate to reach out to us for help (From the ScoreCam app, select Settings, scroll to the bottom and select Send Feedback/Bug Report).

-Once everthing is working on ScoreCam, other issues may occur.
+Once a service is picked, and you have setup ScoreCam correctly, other issues may occur.
 The biggest issue will be stream quality.
-What you see from your home's WiFi network will not be the same as what you get from WiFi at tournaments or outdoor events, especially when there lots of users you are competing against for bandwidth.
+What you see from your home's WiFi network will not be the same as what you get from WiFi/cellular at tournaments or outdoor events, especially when competing against other users for bandwidth.

 Be sure to check out the Live Streaming FAQ to help answer some common questions.